 According to a recent American Community Survey, approximately 12.65% of the Georgia population speaks a language other than English.

-What’s more, just over 80% of the non-English speaking population in Colorado speaks one of the following 10 languages:
+What’s more, just over 80% of the non-English speaking population in Georgia speaks one of the following 10 languages:

 Other languages spoken in Georgia include French Creole, Russian, Tagalog, Arabic, Amharic, Urdu, Japanese and Persian.